erajasekar/erajasekar.github.io/_posts/2020-12-31-how-to-publish-blog-from-notion.md

 * Since Notion doesn't have good backup solution, I don't want blog to use same content in Notion, instead import the content to hosting site.
 * Should able to use custom domain.
+* I should to use Google Analytics for tracking.
 * I am not looking for a fully automated paid product, but a free low code tool.

 ## Why did I decide to use notablog ?